-If our drug candidates do not achieve broad market acceptance, our business may never become profitable
+If our drug product candidates do not achieve broad market acceptance, our business may never become profitable.

-Our drug candidates may not gain the market acceptance required for us to be profitable even if they successfully complete initial and final clinical trials and receive approval for sale by the FDA or foreign regulatory agencies.
-The degree of market acceptance of any drug candidates that we or our partners develop will depend on a number of factors, including:
+Our drug product candidates may not gain the market acceptance required for us to be profitable even if they successfully complete initial and final clinical trials and receive approval for sale by the FDA or foreign regulatory agencies.
+The degree of market acceptance of any product candidates that we or our partners develop will depend on a number of factors, including:

-- cost-effectiveness of our drug candidates; - their safety and effectiveness relative to alternative treatments; - reimbursement policies of government and third-party payers; and - marketing and distribution support for our drug candidates.
+- our clinical evidence of safety and efficacy; - · cost-effectiveness, convenience and ease of use of our product candidates; - their safety, availability and effectiveness relative to alternative treatments; - the actual and potential side effects or other reactions; - · reimbursement policies of government and third-party payers; and - · the effectiveness of marketing and distribution support for our product candidates.

-Physicians, patients, payers or the medical community in general may not accept or use our drug candidates even after the FDA or foreign regulatory agencies approve the drug candidates.
-If our drug candidates do not achieve significant market acceptance, we will not have enough revenues to become profitable.
+Physicians, patients, payers or the medical community in general may not accept or use our product candidates even after the FDA or foreign regulatory agencies approve the drug candidates.
+If our product candidates do not achieve significant market acceptance, we will not have enough revenues to become profitable.

-We face intense competition, and if we are unable to compete effectively, the demand for our products, if any, may be reduced
+We face intense competition, and if we are unable to compete effectively, the demand for our products, if any, may be reduced.

 The biotechnology and pharmaceutical industries are highly competitive and subject to rapid and substantial technological change.
-We face, and will continue to face, competition in the licensing of desirable disease targets, licensing of desirable drug candidates, and development and marketing of our product candidates from academic institutions, government agencies, research institutions and biotechnology and pharmaceutical companies.
+We face, and will continue to face, competition in the licensing of desirable disease targets, licensing of desirable drug product candidates, and development and marketing of our product candidates from academic institutions, government agencies, research institutions and biotechnology and pharmaceutical companies.
 Competition may also arise from, among other things:

-- · other drug development technologies; - methods of preventing or reducing the incidence of disease, including vaccines; and - new small molecule or other classes of therapeutic agents.
+- other drug development technologies; - · methods of preventing or reducing the incidence of disease, including vaccines; and - new small molecule or other classes of therapeutic agents.